akshayakolay/akshayakolay/README.md

 **A small note-**

-This collection of [samples](https://github.com/akshayakolay/Portfolio) was created to demonstrate my abilities as a technical writer.
+This [samples](https://github.com/akshayakolay/Portfolio) are created to demonstrate my abilities as a technical writer.

 The actual documents are not shared due to confidentiality.